 Monthly discharge evaluation

 We assessed skills of monthly discharges simulated by VegDischarge v1 throughout Africa for the period (2000-2021).
-In Fig. 12, we compared two routing algorithms, Kinematic Wave (KW) (Fig. 12a) and Kinematic Wave Tracking (KWT) (Fig. 9B) routing algorithms using monthly discharge data of the GRDC dataset.
+In Fig. 12, we compared two routing algorithms, Kinematic Wave (KW) (Fig. 12a) and Kinematic Wave Tracking (KWT) (Fig. 9b) routing algorithms using monthly discharge data of the GRDC dataset.
 The spatial distributions delineate areas where the model accurately simulates discharge versus regions where model performance is suboptimal.
 Fig. 12a&b show that VegDischarge v1 data for northern Africa and the Horn of Africa are less accurate (R2 <0.3) as compared to other regions due to reasons previously discussed.
-Histograms in 9C and 9D categorize the number of stations by R² intervals for the KW and KWT algorithms, respectively, revealing the distribution of model performance metrics.
-Most stations are clustered in the higher R² categories (0.7-0.9) (Fig. 12c&d), suggesting a robust model agreement with observations.
-Yet, a number of stations fall into lower R² categories, with 78 for KW and 77 for KWT being below 0.5, indicates regions where model improvements are necessary, potentially due to structural model issues, data quality, or complex regional hydrological phenomena such precipitation recycling44–46 not adequately captured.
+Histograms in Fig. 12c and 12d categorize the number of stations by R² intervals for the KW and KWT algorithms, respectively, revealing the distribution of model performance metrics.
+Most stations are clustered in the higher R² categories (0.7-0.9) (Fig. 12c&d), indicating a robust model agreement with observations.
+Yet, several stations fall into lower R² categories, with 78 stations for KW and 77 stations for KWT being below 0.5, indicating regions where model improvements are necessary, potentially due to structural model issues, data quality, or complex regional hydrological phenomena such precipitation recycling44–46 not adequately captured.
 The findings imply that stations with low R² would benefit from refined calibration processes, integrating specific hydrological behaviors and catchment characteristics.
 These insights could also inform targeted enhancements in data collection to diminish uncertainties and refine model inputs, thereby advancing the model's utility for hydrologists and water resource managers.